KissKissBankBank/kitten/README.md

-# kitten
+# Kitten

-`kitten` is a components library based on Sass and React.
+Kitten is a components library based on Sass and React.
 It provides mixins to create flexible components based on your own brand elements (colors, fonts, typographic scale, etc.).